aleen42/PersonalWiki/Programming/JavaScript/Framework/react/transfering_props/transfering_props.md

 ### Consuming and Transferring Again

 If you want to consume a property but also want to pass it along, you can repass it explicitly.
-Rather than passing the full `props`, this way is easier to refactor and lin
+Rather than passing the full `props`, this way is easier to refactor and lint(語法檢查).

 ```js